-Estonian company, Nordic Energy Link AS, has been formed to construct and own the direct-current cable connection.
+Estonian company, Nordic Energy Link AS, has been formed to construct and own the directcurrent cable connection.
 Nordic Energy Link AS has chosen ABB to design, build and install the Eslink interconnection.
+The project is expected to be in operation in the end of year 2006.